lambdaclass/cairo-vm/docs/SPECS.md

 ### CairoPie

-Like [Public Input](#public-input), this output will also be used as an input in the VM itself.
+Like [Public Input](#public-input), this output will also be used as an input, in this case in the VM itself (this can be done with [cairo_run_pie()](https://github.com/lambdaclass/cairo-vm/blob/06708faf0e44f4ddae7c3c53a38ce94f70a1966e/vm/src/cairo_run.rs#L154)).
 It includes a `CairoPieMemory` which is a simplified version of the VM memory and it is possible to easily create it from it.
 It is simplified in the sense that it only contains the address-value pairs of the memory, and nothing else.